|March 2022 Awards|

 During 2014, UC Berkeley’s School of Social Welfare and Dr. Niveen Rizkalla have conducted a study on mental health of Syrian refugees in Jordanian host-communities and their helpers – professionals working with Syrian refugees at 30 organisations.
 A preliminary analysis indicates that professionals are buckling under the pressure of coping with refugees’ unmet needs, mental health impacts, as well as an enormous need for supervision, training and education of practical skills, especially in sexual violence topics.

-The influx of refugees in Jordan together with the lack of sufficient training and support when coping with complex issues, leave professionals in a vulnerable and frustrating position with an inability to effectively assist refugees, which eventually harm the refugees.
+The influx of refugees in Jordan together with a lack of sufficient training and support when coping with complex issues, leaves professionals in a vulnerable and frustrating position with an inability to effectively assist refugees, which eventually harms the refugees.

 |Women in the music industry||£2,000|